Eddy Ko: Career

 Within the Chinese community, Ko's most remembered performance was in the 1995 version of the television drama Fist of Fury as Huo Yuanjia, the mentor of Chen Zhen.
 This role led to similar martial arts mentor roles, subsequently.

-He migrated his family to Canada and in 1998 co-starred in a role of an illegal immigrant in Lethal Weapon 4, his first international role.
+In 1998, he migrated his family to Canada, and co-starred in a role of an illegal immigrant in Lethal Weapon 4, in his first international role.
+Since then, he has appeared in American, Hong Kong, and Mainland Chinese productions.